-- 1. In the video Rev. Jensen explains that God's resolve for peace is the underlying foundation for creation.
-In the Hebrew Scriptures this peace is most often described as "shalom."
-But shalom denotes far more than a simple absence of war; it is a state of harmony with God and with all beings that transcends time and space, and in fact the Talmud teaches that Shalom is one of God's names.
-Christian theologian Cornelius Plantinga describes shalom as "the webbing together of God, humans, and all creation in justice, fulfillment, and delight ...
-We call it peace but it means far more than mere peace of mind or a cease-fire between enemies.
+- 1. In the video, Rev. Jensen explained that God's resolve for peace is the underlying foundation for creation.
+In the Hebrew Scriptures, this peace is most often described as "shalom."
+But shalom denotes far more than peace as just a simple absence of war.
+It is a state of harmony with God and with all beings that transcends time and space, and in fact, the Talmud teaches that Shalom is one of God's names.
+Christian theologian Cornelius Plantinga describes shalom as "The webbing together of God, humans, and all creation in justice, fulfillment, and delight...We call it peace but it means far more than mere peace of mind or a cease-fire between enemies.
 In the Bible, shalom means universal flourishing, wholeness and delight a rich state of affairs in which natural needs are satisfied and natural gifts fruitfully employed, a state of affairs that inspires joyful wonder as its Creator and Savior opens doors and welcomes the creatures in whom he delights.
 Shalom, in other words, is the way things ought to be."
-When you imagine "the way things ought to be," what first comes to mind? - 2.
-When you think about God's peace in both the heavenly kingdom and our day-to-day lives, what personal barrier keeps you from experiencing this peace?
-This might be a disconnected prayer life, a life full of stress, a tendency to leap quickly to anger, etc. Whatever prevents you from feeling God's peace, take a sticky note, write on it a brief prayer for God's help in removing this barrier and place the note somewhere you will see it throughout the week.
-(Also share it with the group if you are comfortable doing so.) - 3.
-Optional: What does it mean to you that "righteousness and peace will kiss each other?"
-Though this is a powerful image, we might have trouble imagining what it means for our day-to-day lives.
+When you imagine "the way things ought to be," what is the first thing that comes to mind for you? - 2.
+As you think about God's peace as it is present in both the heavenly kingdom and our day-to-day lives, what is one personal barrier to experiencing this peace that you encounter?
+For many people, these might be things like a disconnected prayer life, a life full of stress, a tendency to leap quickly to anger, etc. Whatever it is that prevents you from feeling God's peace, write a brief prayer for God's help to remove this barrier on a sticky note and place it somewhere you will see it throughout the week (and share it with the group if you are comfortable doing so.) - 3.
+Optional: What does it mean to you that righteousness and peace will kiss each other?
+While this is a powerful image, it can be difficult to imagine what it might mean for our day-to-day lives.
 Have you ever encountered a situation that you felt exemplified this image?
-(Leaders, please come prepared with at least one example to spur conversation if necessary.)

 VII.
-Review and Reflect (10 min.)
+Review and Reflect